ediaqi/8.Microbiome_analysis/README.txt

 # Microbiome Analysis in R

 This project contains an example workflow for microbiome data analysis in R using the `phyloseq` package.
+The data is simulated.

 ## Features
 - Alpha diversity (Shannon, Simpson)